Fiberglass FAQ: 14 Most Common Questions about Fiberglass Pools

 - Install the pool fence.

-Our installation methodology, Rhino-Roc Construction, combines ground-breaking best practices to prevent long-term issues like leaks, separation, settling, and bulges.
+Our advanced installation techniques in The River Pools Way combine ground-breaking best practices to prevent long-term issues like leaks, separation, settling, and bulges.

 Learn more: How Are Fiberglass Pools Installed?

 4. How long does it take to install a fiberglass pool?

 It only takes about 3–6 weeks to install a fiberglass pool.
 This includes the pool itself, the patio, and landscaping.

 You can actually swim in your pool by the end of day 2!